vialdj/gs4worldbuilding/README.md

 When a discrete value generated through n d6 rolls is used to match some population of discrete values on a table or to test some condition, n randint(1, 6) draws are summed.

 ## Model extensions
-### Orbital inclination
+### Orbital parameters
+For completeness, some orbital elements can be added to the GURPS generated semimajor-axis and eccentricity.

+#### Inclination i
 The orbital inclination (in degrees) of objects in respect to the generated star system's reference plane is drawn from a Rayleigh distribution with a mode of 2.

-### Longitude of the ascending node
+#### Longitude of the ascending node Ω
-The longitude of the ascending node Ω (in degrees) is drawn from a uniform distribution between -180 and 180.
+The longitude of the ascending node (in degrees) is drawn from a uniform distribution between -180 and 180.

+#### Argument of periapsis ω
+The argument of periapsis (in degrees) is drawn from a uniform distribution between 0 and 360.

+#### Mean anomaly at epoch M0
+The mean anomaly at epoch (in degrees) is drawn from a uniform distribution between 0 and 360.